El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/getting_started_with_reterminal_e1002.md

 **Step 3.** Select your local Wi-Fi network and enter the password, then click "Connect".

 :::note
-The reTerminal E10xx series only supports 2.4GHz WiFi networks, not 5GHz or other bands.
+The reTerminal E Series only supports 2.4GHz WiFi networks, not 5GHz or other bands.
 :::

 **Step 4.** Upon successful connection, the device will emit a confirmation beep and display a pairing code screen.